7ombie/phantasm/README.md

 PHANTASM is an assembler that allows you to author WebAssembly modules in a nice, modern language, instead of repurposing the WebAssembly Text Format.

+**IMPORTANT**: While the design of the language went especially well, the implementation sucks, and needs redoing, now the design is finalized.
+This is basically an archive for now.

 The name *PHANTASM* is an acronym derived from a description of the language
 semantics: *Portable, Hardened, Asynchronous, Natively Typed, Abstract Stack* *Machine*.
 The name is also a description of the WebAssembly Engine, which